ralferlebach/moodle-local_stackmatheditor/README.md

 - works at the moment only with input fields, not with text area
 - no option for quiz-wide preferences at the moment
+- no automated testing (CI still to be implemented)

 ## Privacy ##